Hiram Ohio

 STILL HAUNTED?

-Marcia Henry had really loved the mansion when she owned it, and had told her nephew that she would return after she died.
+Marcia Henry had really loved the house when she owned it, and had told her nephew that she would return after she died.

-James Garfield is still angry about his assassination and betrayal by his friends, and would like justice to be done.
-He stays around a place where he was truly happy when alive, in hopes of finding some peace, as he can’t rest because of his anger toward his killers.
+James would like justice to be done.
+He stays around both houses where he was truly happy when alive, in hopes of finding some peace, as he can’t rest because of his anger toward the people who he thinks set up his assassination.

 LOCATION